Reverse Diffusion Sequential Monte Carlo Samplers: Experiments

 We evaluate \ourmethod{} on a range of synthetic and real-world target distributions, comparing it to SMC \citep{del2006sequential}, AIS \citep{neal2001annealed}, SMS \citep{saremi2023chain}, RDMC \citep{huang2023reverse}, and SLIPS \citep{grenioux2024stochastic}.
 AIS and SMC operate over a series of geometric interpolations between the target and a Gaussian proposal with MCMC transitions.
 SMS samples from the target by sequentially denoising equally noised measurements using a Langevin procedure combined with estimated scores.
 RDMC and SLIPS are described in \Cref{sec:related-works}.

-\ourmethod{} uses a variance-preserving diffusion schedule with annealed importance sampling for score estimation.
-To evaluate the effectiveness of intermediate target distributions and importance of the resampling mechanism, we include two ablations: (i) \ourmethod{} (Proposal), which samples directly from the reverse diffusion proposal in \Cref{eq:proposal} without any weighting or resampling, and (ii) \ourmethod{} (IS), which applies a final IS correction to samples from \ourmethod{} (Proposal).
+\ourmethod{} uses a variance-preserving diffusion schedule.
+To evaluate the effectiveness of our intermediate targets and the importance of resampling, we include two ablations: (i) \ourmethod{} (Proposal), which samples directly from the reverse diffusion proposal in \Cref{eq:proposal} without any weighting or resampling, and (ii) \ourmethod{} (IS), which applies a final IS correction to samples from \ourmethod{} (Proposal).

 Baseline methods follow the implementation of \citet{grenioux2024stochastic}.
 Notably, the information about the target variance (or an estimation) is provided to guide the initialization of the baselines SMC, AIS, SMS and SLIPS.
-In contrast, our method does \textit{not} make use of this information.
+In contrast, our method does \textit{not} make use of this extra information.

 Unless otherwise specified, we use $T=100$ discretization steps for \ourmethod{} and its variants, and $T=1,024$ steps for other methods.
 We generate $N=4,096$ final samples for all methods, and tune their hyperparameters assuming access to either a validation dataset or an oracle metric.

+We provide ablation studies controlling for the discretization steps, the total running time and comparable hyperparameter settings in \Cref{app:subsec:ablation}, where we observe \ourmethod{} still remains competitive and, in some cases, superior.
 All experiment details are included in \Cref{app:sec:experiments}.